A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Conclusions and Future Work

 The future of this work could take a number of directions.
-Our experiments in this paper show that the subspace is relevant for at least three different hands, and we would like to continue to show that is relevant for other hands with different kinematic configurations.
-We have already shown that the teleoperation subspace is suitable for lower dimensional controls, like electromyography (EMG)~\cite{meeker2019} and would like to validate this control with more kinematic configurations as well.
-Finally, we would like to show that the subspace is useful for more complex tasks, like assembling and disassembling machinery.
+Our experiments show the subspace is relevant for at least three hands, and we would like to show it is relevant for other kinematics as well. \remindtext{4-7}{It would be interesting to add more dimensions to the subspace to see if this increases dexterity while remaining intuitive for the user.} We have shown the teleoperation subspace is suitable for lower dimensional controls, like electromyography (EMG)~\cite{meeker2019} and want to validate this with more kinematic configurations. \remindtext{2-2}{We wish to show the subspace is useful for more complex tasks, like assembling machinery}\secondrevisiontext{3-1}{~\cite{roveda2020}.} 2-1{Finally, we wish to extend our teleoperation control for autonomous tasks or to predict user input.}